microsoft/Windows-iotcore-samples/Samples/EdgeModules/SerialWin32/CS/README.md

 # Azure IoT Edge on Windows: USB Serial Access (Serial.IO.Ports)

-This sample demonstrates how to author a module for Azure IoT Edge to communicate with serial devices on Windows IoT devices.
+This sample demonstrates how to create a module for Azure IoT Edge on Windows 10 IoT devices to communicate with peripherals connected via the serial bus.

 In this case, we will extend the idea from the [simulated temperature sample](https://docs.microsoft.com/en-us/azure/iot-edge/quickstart).
 The sample will create simulated temperature data, transmit it via serial, then receive it via serial loopback and send the results up to Azure IoT Hub.